scottdware/panco/README.md

 export, import, and modify groups.
 When you select the export option (`--action export`), there are two files that will be created.
 One will hold all of the address objects, and the other will hold all of the service objects.

-When ran against a Panorama device without specifying the `--devicegroup` flag, all objects will be exported, including shared ones.
+When exporting and run against a Panorama device without specifying the `--devicegroup` flag, all objects will be exported, including shared ones.
+Importing objects into Panorama without specifying the `--devicegroup` flag does not matter.

 The rename action allows you to rename address, service, and tag objects.